Article | How to Select Path and Area Lights for your Landscape Lighting Project

 Shop for Classic Path & Area Lights.

 Unlike classic styles that tend to blend into the landscape, decorative styles make a statement.
 Some are contemporary; others are quite ornate.
 For this reason, you should select the fixtures based on how they complement or enhance the architecture and landscape.
 They can add elegance and flourish to an otherwise uninteresting path or garden.
+Our Estate Series of path lights stand out due to their larger sizes and more ornate designs - they are bold and beautiful.

 Shop for Decorative Path & Area Lights.